nicolovalle/TimeDeadMapTools/README.md

   - `MEDIUM` if the map contains orbit = 0 and all the chips at that step are marked as bad
   - `BAD` if the map contains orbit = 0 with alive chips, or if the map contains also negative orbits
 - **Orbit gaps**:
-  - `BAD` if there is at least one gap in between steps above 330k orbits (this is the "un-anchorable" threshold in the digitizer) or if more than 25% of the steps have gap above 380 TFs = 12160 orbits
+  - `BAD` if there is at least one gap in between steps larger than 330k orbits (this is the "un-anchorable" threshold in the digitizer) or if more than 25% of the steps have a gap larger than 380 TFs = 12160 orbits
-  - `MEDIUM` if there is at least one gap above 760 TFs or at least three gaps above 380 TFs.
+  - `MEDIUM` if there is at least one gap larger than 760 TFs or at least three gaps larger than 380 TFs.
 The BAD condition is evaluated first.
   - `GOOD` otherwise
 - **Orbit range**:
   - `GOOD` if the time interval covered by the map is within 5 seconds of the run duration as specified by the RCT ccdb object
   - `MEDIUM` if the map's time interval exceeds the run duration by more than 5 seconds or is shorter by no more than 30 seconds
-  - `BAD` otherwise (i.e. the difference between the run duration and the map duration is larger than 30 seconds).
+  - `BAD` otherwise (i.e., the difference between the run duration and the map duration is larger than 30 seconds).
 - **Un-anchorable fraction**:
   - This is the fraction of orbits within the total map range that are not anchorable to a map element by the digitizer.
 The digitizer rejects the map if the nearest orbit is more than 330k orbits away from the requested one.
-     - `GOOD` if the fraction is below 2% (consider than a single gap above 330k orbits is not expected, and it trigger a BAD "Orbit gaps" check).
+     - `GOOD` if the fraction is below 2% (consider that even a single gap above 330k orbits is not expected, and it triggers a BAD "Orbit gaps" check).
      - `MEDIUM` if the fraction is below 5%
      - `BAD` otherwise